Proposed roadmap beneficial to all stakeholders of Indian football, say I-League clubs | Goal.com

 The Mohun Bagan official’s sentiments were echoed by Chennai City owner Rohit Ramesh who believes that the proposed roadmap is the way forward for Indian football.

 “Fortunately, this (unified league) is a good way to play, as far as the sport is concerned.
 We are not omitting anybody.
-We want to play with everybody, but it should be in a manner that the cost that have been put in can be recovered in a period of time,” Ramesh explained.
+We want to play with everybody but it should be in a manner that the costs that have been put in can be recovered in a period of time,” Ramesh explained.

-Minerva Punjab owner Ranjit Bajaj was also vocal of his support of the proposed roadmap and urged the ISL clubs to come on board.
+Minerva Punjab owner Ranjit Bajaj was also vocal of his support to the proposed roadmap and urged the ISL clubs to come on board.

 “They will be making (INR) 40 crores from a straight fee.
 Then, instead of paying (INR) 50 crores to the AIFF which they now pay, we (clubs) will be paying to AIFF.
 So AIFF will be making money.
 We will be taking care of production costs as well.
 Then the money (around INR 2 crores) will be going down to the second division, which nobody has done before.